 The definition of Circuit ID in the switch is 4 bytes in length and the format is "vlan_id" "module_id" "port_no".
 The parameter of "vlan_id" is the first two bytes represent the VLAN ID.
-The parameter of "module_id" is the third byte for the module ID (in standalone switch it always equal 0, in stackable switch it means switch ID).
+The parameter of "module_id" is the third byte for the module ID.
 The parameter of "port_no" is the fourth byte and it means the port number.